shawnr/practical-javascript-2-webapps/GLOSSARY.md

 ## mustache syntax
 The name for the Vue.js default template syntax, which uses double curly braces (`{{ }}`) to denote variable interpolation in the template.
 Mustache syntax is only used to output the value of a variable in a template, and never used with directives.

+## query string parameters
+Values appended to the URL using the `?` to denote the beginning of the parameters, and the `&` to denote each individual key/value pair.
+These values are often used with `GET` requests to an API endpoint.
+For example, in the URL `http://api.example.com/search?q=test&order_by=rating` the values `q` and `order_by` are the parameters.

 ## router
 The component of an application that determines what view the user should see based on the URL they request.